What is Production Central?

 Attached to Shrek 4D is Ye Olde Souvenir Shoppe, which has a fun fairytale-castle theme and, of course, loads of Shrek merchandise.

 Though not evident from the name, the Supply Vault is the gift shop at the exit to Transformers: The Ride – 3D and features a cool mix of car stuff and robot toys.

 Your very last chance to spend more money as you exit the park, It’s a Wrap doubles as the package-pickup location for Universal Studios Florida.

-The main (of two) Guest Services location can be found here at the front of the park.
+The main Guest Services location can be found here at the front of the park.
 Stop by if you have any questions, concerns, or special needs during your time at the park.

 Restrooms in Production Central are located near the park exit, beside the Music Plaza Stage (on the Race through New York Starring Jimmy Fallon side), and at the Studio Audience Center.
 Family restrooms are available at Music Plaza and Health Services/First Aid.

 There are two locations for locker rentals at the front entrance of the park: one on the far right of the entrance, by the Studio Audience Center, and another on the far left (near the exit).
 Small lockers, such as those next to Hollywood Rip Ride Rockit, are free for the duration of your ride.

 As you come down the main drag, keep an eye out for the Dining Reservations kiosk, where you can make reservations for any of the full-service restaurants throughout the resort.

 One of two first aid stations in the park, Production Central’s is located in the blue Art Deco buildings behind the On Location shop.